 What will I do as an entry-level Cyber Security Specialist?

-According to CompTIA, there are 5 main entry level roles someone qualified in Cyber Security can apply for:
+According to CompTIA, there are various entry level roles someone qualified in Cyber Security can apply for.
+Below are some examples:

 • Information Assurance Technician/Specialist (and Other Military-related Roles)